GazzaJ/CI-MS4-RefereE-pay/README.md

    b.
 A **[Remove from Bag](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/bag-remove.jpg)** icon sits on the middle right of the maych name, and enables the user to remove that match from their kit bag.
    c.
 The **[Secure Checkout]()** button takes the active user to the "Checkout" page where they have the ability to pay for their match fees.

- 12. The **[Checkout Page](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/checkout.jpg)** proceses the payments of any matches in the kitbag.
+ 12. The **[Checkout Page](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/checkout.jpg)** processes the payments of any matches in the kitbag.
    a.
 The Checkout page has a **[Fees Summary](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/checkout-summary.jpg)** section on the top right with a basic breakdown of fees.
    b.
 The bulk of the page is taken up by the **[Billing Details](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/billing.jpg)** form, where users enter their billing address.
    c.
 Users can select to have their information saved automatically by selecting the **[Save info](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/billing.jpg)** checkbox below the billing information form.
    d.
 The **[Card Details](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/card-secure.jpg)** window is a Stripe element connected to the Stipe payments API and allows users to enter their card details.
    e.
 The **[Secure Checkout](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/card-secure.jpg)** button completes the payment process, sends the information to Stripe and generates an order.

- 13. A **[Checkout Success](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/checkout-success.jpg)** page to confirm successful processing of the match fees transactionappears on successful payment.
+ 13. A **[Checkout Success](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/checkout-success.jpg)** page to confirm successful processing of the match fees transaction appears on successful payment.
    a.
 A **Success message** appears as the Checkout Success page loads
    b.
 Users receive an **[Email Notification](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/success-email.jpg)** of the success of their payment.
-The email confirm order # payment date and Grand Total
+The email confirms the order number, payment date and Grand Total

  14. Each registered user has a personalised **[Profile Page](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/pages/profile.jpg)** displaying the users role and team if appropriate as well as billing information, if saved, and a summary of any payments processed for that user.
 Profile information can also be updated from this page.
    a.
 Each order in the **[Order Summary]()** contains a link to the confirmation page summary for that order.